HenryElJ/personal_projects/R/README.md

 ## Rock Paper Scissors

 Generate a random tri-coloured grid (with each colour corresponding to rock, paper, or scissors).
-If a cell is surrounded (Moore neighbourhoos) by at least n (threshold you determine e.g. 4) number of cells that "beat" it, then it becomes the colour of that cell (e.g. rock surrounded by at least 4 paper -> the rock cell becomes paper).
+If a cell is surrounded (Moore neighbourhood) by at least n (threshold you determine e.g. 4) number of cells that "beat" it, then it becomes the colour of that cell (e.g. rock surrounded by at least 4 paper -> the rock cell becomes paper).

 Iteratively the cellular automata converges into a repeating spiral motion.